NoroffFEU/development-platforms/src/content/docs/databases/PostgreSQL/postgreSQL-case-study.md

 ### Main Use Cases:

-- **Structured Information:** PostgreSQL excels in applications requiring structured information.
+- **Structured Information:** PostgreSQL excels in applications using and storing structured information.
 It is best for projects with easily sortable and structured data in small to large-scale databases.

 - **Unstructured Data:** PostgreSQL might not be the best choice for applications using unstructured, live changing data.
 Like for example in banking, or streamings services.
 In projects like these I would rather reccomend MongoDB or similar databases.